-On 21 August 1984 the two complainants and others submitted a "complaint" to the Director under Article 12.2 of the Staff Regulations.
+On 21 August 1984 the three complainants and others each submitted a "complaint" to the Director under Article 12.2 of the Staff Regulations.
 They expressed dissatisfaction with the decision to refund the INPS contributions only at nominal value and without interest, the sums being far too small to pay for redemption.
 They argued that the purpose of the Agreement was to remedy the Centre's error in affiliating them to the INPS and not to the Fund.
 They asked the Centre to pay the full actuarial cost of their retroactive affiliation to the Fund as from the date of appointment, less the amounts refunded by the INPS, and to review the arrangements for redemption in keeping with their reading of the Agreement.
-By letters of 24 October 1984 the Director rejected the "complaints" and those are the decisions the complainants are impugning.
+Pending a decision on the claim the arrangements for redemption went ahead for the complainants and others who had provisionally accepted them.
+By letters of 24 October 1984 the Director rejected the "complaints", and those are the decisions the three complainants are impugning.